Last Updated on 7th March 2025 by peppe8o

 Install TK4 MVS Emulation

-We’ll download and unzip the tk4 package inside a new folder from where our system will load.
-From Raspberry PI type the following commands:
+We’ll download and unzip the tk5 package inside a new folder from where our system will load.
+From the Raspberry PI terminal, please type the following commands:

 mkdir mvs